Old Germanic Submitted Names

 Lotharius m Germanic (Latinized), Dutch

-Latinized form of Lothar and Dutch variant as well.
+Latinized form and Dutch variant of Lothar.

 Loðinn m Old Norse